Antrix Corporation

-Antrix Corporation Limited (ISO 15919: Ēnṭriks) is an Indian state-owned aerospace company, headquartered in Bengaluru, Karnataka, under the administrative control of the Department of Space.
+Antrix Corporation Limited (ISO 15919: Ēnṭriks) is a state-owned Indian aerospace company, headquartered in Bengaluru, Karnataka, under the administrative control of the Department of Space (DoS).
 It was incorporated in September 1992, as a commercial and marketing arm of ISRO by prompting, commercially delivering and marketing products and services emanating from ISRO.
 It provides major technical consultancy services and transfers technologies to industry.

 History

 Antrix Corporation was incorporated on 28 September 1992 as a private limited company owned by the Indian government.

 Its objective is to promote the ISRO's products, services and technologies.
 The company is a Public Sector Undertaking (PSU), wholly owned by the Government of India.
-It is administered by the Department of Space (DoS).
+It is administered by the DoS.

 It had dealings with EADS Astrium, Intelsat, Avanti Group, WorldSpace, Inmarsat, SES World Skies, Measat, Singtel and other space institutions in Europe, Middle East and South East Asia.

 It was awarded 'Miniratna Category-I' status by the government in 2008.